DataONEorg/rdataone/README.md

 The *dataone* R package should be available for use at this point.

-Note: if you wish to build the required *redland* package from source before installing *dataone*, please see the redland [installation instructions]( https://github.com/ropensci/redland-bindings/tree/master/R/redland).

 ### Installing on Ubuntu

 For ubuntu, install the required Redland C libraries by entering the following commands